revision-team/websockets/README.md

 ## Chaotic Web Sockets

-The intention of this project is to show the behavior of a `server` that can fail some times and a `proxy` that tries to be stable between the `proxy` and the `clients`.
+The intention of this project is to show the behavior of a `server` that can fail some times and a `proxy` that tries to be stable between the `server` and the `clients`.

 ## instructions